For Whole Foods workers, fears of robots, drones and culture clash

 Several workers expressed relief and happiness about the planned sale, which came as Whole Foods faced pressure from hedge fund investor Jana Partners to improve results.

 Whole Foods recently overhauled its board and redoubled cost-cutting efforts, seeking to change a high-price image that has tagged it with the nickname "Whole Paycheck."
-But Whole Foods has lost market share to rivals Kroger Co (KR.N), Wal-Mart Stores Inc (WMT.N), Costco Wholesale Corp (COST.O) and others that have elbowed into the natural and organic segment Whole Foods pioneered.
+But Whole Foods has lost market share to rivals Kroger Co, Wal-Mart Stores Inc, Costco Wholesale Corp and others that have elbowed into the natural and organic segment Whole Foods pioneered.

 Some workers at the nonunion grocery chain wondered whether Amazon, known for its hard-driving culture, would mean big changes to their pay, benefits or employment.